emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### Proton Torrenting

 The only way to torrent with Proton VPN is with a OpenVPN config / [Guide](https://protonvpn.com/support/vpn-config-download).
+Note that they do expire, so you'll have to make new ones occasionally.

 OpenVPN login credentials are located [here](https://account.protonvpn.com/account-password).